Best Whole Wheat Pancakes

 These Fluffy Whole Wheat Pancakes freeze beautifully!
 After we’ve eaten our share I toss the rest on a baking sheet to flash-freeze them.
 Once they’re frozen I transfer the pancakes to an airtight container or ziplock bag!
 Simply reheat in the microwave or toaster and you have an easy, healthy breakfast ready in seconds!

-I love these pancakes because there are three ways to make them in advance to enjoy quick and easy in the morning!
+I love these whole wheat pancakes because there are three ways to make them in advance to enjoy quick and easy in the morning.

 1. Mix the dry ingredients together the night before and leave them covered at room temperature until the morning.
-Then follow the recipe as written in the morning and you’re ready to go!
+Then follow the recipe as written.

 2. Make the batter the night before.
 Store it in the refrigerator covered until the morning.
-You will need to stir it to degas it before cooking, and possibly add a touch more milk to thin it out, then cook on a griddle or nonstick pan as the recipe directs.
+You will need to stir it to degas it before cooking, and possibly add a touch more milk to thin it out.

 overhead view of a bite of whole wheat pancakes on a fork